ChorusOne/nebula/README.md

 ### Why it's correct

-Nebula prevents double-signing by ensuring these four properties:

 In order to not double-sign, privval protocol requires a signer to reliably track last signed state (HRS).
-Here's how we achieve it.
+Here's how we achieve it:

 #### HRS validation logic